kellerj/react-prisma-base/README.md

 * `*_PORT`
   * used to set up the Express listeners.
 * `NODE_ENV`
+  * `development` : enables certain hot reloading features and debugging options - intended for use in workstation environments only
+  * `production` : used on all server deployments to compile code without debug options
 * `SERVER_BACKEND_URL`
+  *
 * `PRISMA_MANAGEMENT_API_SECRET`
 * `PRISMA_SECRET`
 * `JWT_SECRET`